Written by: Tim Edison

 A lot are even award-winning, scooping up awards from the likes of the International Wine & Spirit Competition (IWSC).

 However, it must be said, the wine selection at Aldi is certainly not the best.
-Great value, yes, but high quality, no not really.
+Great value, yes, but high quality?
+No, not always.

-You won't find many critically acclaimed wines at Aldi, but you will find good wine at great prices.
+You won't find many critically acclaimed wines at Aldi, but you will find some good wine at amazing prices.
+And occasionally you get a hidden gem, and I'll show you a couple in this guide.

 You'll find my favorite Aldi wines below, split into reds, whites, rosés, and sparkling wines.